 Sculpture of a woman and child at the National Museum of Contemporary Art.

 Get your booking confirmed instantly

-Surround yourself with over 5,000 paintings, sculptures, and photographs by notable artists like Abel Manta, Adriano Sousa Lopes, and Paula Rego.
+Explore an extensive collection featuring more than 5,000 artworks including paintings, sculptures, and photographs by renowned artists such as Abel Manta, Adriano Sousa Lopes, and Paula Rego.

-Entry to the National Museum of Contemporary Art
+Access to The National Museum of Contemporary Art Tickets in Lisbon

-Free color handy guide and app – physical guide unavailable, download by QR Code (optional)
+Free color handy guide available as an app via QR Code download

+Sculpture of a woman and child at the National Museum of Contemporary Art.